Nudie Jeans endeavors to take responsibility from the raw material to the end of life of the product.

 Nudie Jeans participate in the Textile Exchange’s Material Change Index which is the largest peer-to-peer comparison initiative in the textile industry.
 It tracks the apparel, footwear, and home textile sector’s progress toward more sustainable materials sourcing, as well as alignment with global efforts like the SDGs and the transition to a circular economy.

 We are ranked as leaders and are proud to demonstrate our transparency and commitment to source sustainable materials.

 Working with certified raw materials is enormously important to us at Nudie Jeans.
 The organic cotton used for our products is certified in accordance with Global Organic Textile Standards (GOTS), the Organic Content Standard 100 (OCS 100), or the US Department of Agriculture, (USDA Organic) depending on the origin and supplier.
 All cotton sourced in India through Chetna Organic is both Fairtrade and GOTS certified.

 With new materials entering Nudie Jeans’ production range, we are also increasing the range of certifications with which we work.
 For human-made cellulosic textiles such as TENCEL™, FSC-certification, as well as PEFC certifications is applicable, while for recycled yarns, we endeavor to use the Global Recycled Standard.

-Due to our warehouse and distribution set up where we work with a few distributors and warehouses which is not yet GOTS certified, we do not label our GOTS certified garments with a GOTS label, as all B2B units need to be certified within the supply or distribution chain to do so.
-Instead, we communicate GOTS on product level in our online shop as all online orders go through our certified warehouse in Sweden.
-We see the digital GOTS communication as a first step and hope to be able to take further steps towards a physical labeling in the future.
+Due to our warehouse and distribution arrangement, in which we work with few distributers and warehouses that are not yet GOTS-certified, we do not label our GOTS-certified garments with a GOTS label because all B2B units must be certified within the supply or distribution chain to do so.
+Instead, we communicate GOTS at the product level in our online shop, as all online orders go through our certified warehouse in Sweden.
+We see the digital GOTS communication as an initial step and hope to be able to take additional steps toward physical labeling in the future.